lee-zhg/Introduction-to-Kubernetes/Lab3/README.md

    $ kubectl get pods -l app=guestbook
    ```

-When you change the number of replicas in the configuration, Kubernetes will
+1. When you change the number of replicas in the configuration, Kubernetes will
 try to add, or remove, pods from the system to match your request.
-To can
+You can
 make these modifications by using the following command:

    ```console